-If energy utilities want to change rates, build new facilities or change their corporate structure, they must apply to – and receive approval from – the Ontario Energy Board.
-Some energy companies must be licensed in order to operate in Ontario, and must also apply to the OEB.
+If energy utilities want to change rates, build new facilities, change their corporate ownership or sell their assets, they must apply to – and receive approval from – the Ontario Energy Board.
+Some energy companies must be licensed in order to operate in Ontario, and must also apply to the OEB for a licence.

 See the list of active applications before the OEB